jddiener/Engine-Control-eTPU/ReadMe.txt

 - fix an issue where after synchronization there can be a small phase shift between actual engine angle and reported angle, which remains constant until a re-synchronization occurs.
+- fix an issue where noise on the crank signal could result in a shift in the reported engine position